 - General Studies Paper I(General Awareness): 100 Questions carrying 200 marks

-- General Studies Paper II(CSAT): 80 Question carrying 200 marks
+- General Studies Paper-II(CSAT): 80 Question carrying 200 marks

 IAS aspirants need to secure a minimum of 33% in the CSAT paper.
-Only then will the GS paper I be evaluated.
+Only then will the GS paper I will be evaluated.
 Here the qualifying mark is based on a cut-off mark declared by the UPSC.

 Avoiding negative marking is something that every UPSC aspirant worries about.
 To be able to score well in Prelims, we need to understand the marks distribution of UPSC Prelims.
 For the purposes of this article, we will focus on how the questions are evaluated and how to maximise the score in the Civil Services Exam.

 |Taking the IAS Mock Tests is the best way to assess your strengths and weaknesses.

 The following links will further help their candidates in their exam preparation:

 In this section, we will focus on how negative marking works in the Prelims exam.

 Each paper is of two hours duration.
 Both contain multiple-choice questions (MCQs).
 You have four choices out of which only one is the correct answer.
 For each incorrect answer, you will be penalised 1/3rd of the marks in UPSC Prelims.

 This means, if you mark one right answer and three wrong answers, you get zero marks.
 Out of 4 questions, if you get 1 correct and 3 incorrect, you will not lose marks although you will not gain either.